 The Berkeley logo represents success, greatness, the desire to become famous, and progress.
-The emblem is full of balance and grace; it shows the ability of the company to realize its plans, turning the idea into a real embodiment.
+The emblem is full of balance and grace; it shows the company’s ability to realize its plans, turning the idea into a tangible embodiment.

 Berkeley: Brand overview